vbookshelf/YouTube-Shorts-Player/README.md

 - Uses familiar TikTok scroll mechanics.
 - Can be hosted online or launched from the desktop.
 - Playlists are easy to share.
+- Project folder includes an example playlist for testing.

 Online demo:<br>
 https://shorts-player.woza.work/